 Through April, my creativity was booming.
 I was able to return to The Girl Who Frosts the Cakes with fresh eyes, and as my self-editing is nearing an end (yes, I really just said that), it’s time for another update!… Read More Editors & Polishing – “The Girl Who Frosts the Cakes” STATUS UPDATE

-Happy belated holidays from Writing like a Boss!
-I trust your celebrations were magical this week, yes?
 It’s been almost a year since I announced my 1940s novel, The Girl Who Frosts the Cakes, and I’ve worked on it a ton since then.
-Shortly after my surprise announcement post, I started my second draft, and now… Read More Very First, Super-Exclusive Excerpt from “The Girl Who Frosts the Cakes” – Happy New Year!
+Shortly after my surprise announcement post, I started my second draft, and now I’m in the middle of the third draft, with at least one more afterward.
+My goal is… Read More Very First, Super-Exclusive Excerpt from “The Girl Who Frosts the Cakes” – Updated 5/11/18

 Happy November first, writers!
 What a big, big day for us all!… Read More November 1st – All My Best NaNoWriMo Articles to Get You Started

 Cue the confetti, y’all!
 Today is my victory day.
 Heck, this is my victory year.… Read More Second Draft Completed! … Now What? (“The Girl Who Frosts the Cakes” Status Update)

 The protagonist, Mildred “Rosie” Fairbanks, is fifteen years old when the story opens and lives on the second story of her family bakery, John’s Baked Goods.
 She lives with her brother (Leslie Fairbanks), mother (Mary Fairbanks), and aunt (Minnie McKenna).
 Her best friend is Billy Fuji, whose family is very close to Rosie’s.